Changlongwan/DAS2022-Group-15/README.md

 # DDL for PPT : 24/3/2022
-schedule update: 17:20 22/3/2022

-Template is selected, waiting for editing
+Template is selected, waiting for editing [schedule update: 14:20 22/3/2022]

 # Final Check : 24/3/2022